 Crypto bull markets happen due to a variety of factors working in combination.

 Normally, investor sentiment in the Fear and Greed Index will be high and there are often strong economic conditions in other markets - particularly the stock market.

-There is also normally positive news in the industry - whether that’s confirmation governments aren't looking to regulate the industry or a long-awaited blockchain development, like Ethereum moving to proof of stake.
+There is also normally positive news in the industry - whether that’s confirmation governments aren't looking to regulate the industry or a long-awaited blockchain development, like when Ethereum finally moved to proof of stake on September 15.

 How long does a crypto bull market last?

 We’d all love to think a bull market will last forever - but the reality is that what goes up will often come crashing down again later.

 In general, bull runs for other markets tend to last an average of four years from historical data.
 As the crypto market is so new and is only just seeing widespread adoption, it’s impossible to predict how long a bull run could last.
 Most investors agree that crypto has been in a bull run since late 2020, with the market only changing in the last few months to less favorable conditions.